It’s as safe as you want it to be if you use it properly.

-- Don’t link your important accounts together in such a way that breaching one opens the door to all of them; use different passwords (and perhaps even different email addresses) for each.
+- Don’t link your important accounts together in such a way that breaching one opens the door to all; use different passwords (and perhaps even unique email addresses) for each.

-- Keep your software up to date, scan for malware, and all of the other items commonly listed to keep your computer safe on the internet.
+- Keep your software up to date, scan for malware, and all the other actions commonly listed to keep your computer safe on the internet.

-Only the part about using different email addresses for different accounts is relatively new – everything else should sound really, really familiar.
+Only the part about possibly using different email addresses for different accounts is relatively new.
+Everything else should sound really, really familiar.

 It really can be safe